-Much history has been written here, including the American rejection of the ruling British Monarchy under George 111 that in turn led to the founding of the United States, with Josef Hewes a citizen of Edenton signing the Declaration of Independence on behalf of North Carolina in 1776 , the Civil War 1861 – 1865, with Battles of the Federals against the Confederates causing terrible loss of life, as well as the pain and degradation of slavery that existed from the early 1700’s until Abolition.
+Much history has been written here, including the American rejection of the ruling British Monarchy under George III that led to the founding of the United States — resident Josef Hewes signed the Declaration of Independence on behalf of North Carolina in 1776.
+The Civil War, with battles of the Federals against the Confederates caused terrible loss of life in the area — not to mention the pain and degradation of slavery that existed from the early 1700s until Abolition.

-The “White House” Circa 1893 was the house Eleanor chose.
-As she is not allowed to fly for medical reasons, when the time came to move, Vi, Eleanor’s Mom who was ninety four at the time, her Sister Jean Ann, Eleanor and the rescue dog Taffy got in the Mercedes SUV and for six days in comfortable increments they drove across the country to Edenton, stopping at interesting Bed and Breakfasts to sleep each night.
-Miraculously, the story has a happy ending because they did find long distance love and have all entered into being active members of their new community, who have also embraced them.
+The “White House,” circa 1893, was the house Eleanor chose.
+As she is not allowed to fly for medical reasons, when the time came to move, Eleanor’s mother Vi (who was ninety-four at the time!), her Sister Jean Ann, and the lovable rescue dog Taffy got in the Mercedes SUV and drove for six days in comfortable increments, stopping at interesting bed and breakfasts each night.
+Miraculously, the story has a happy ending because they did find long distance love with this charming town and have all become active members.

-This home is known as “The Ice House”.
-It was where Ice was made and sold.
+This home is known as “The Ice House” and was previously where ice was made and sold.
 More recently it was converted into a private residence.

-These trees grow in the Albemarle sound.
+These trees grow in the Albemarle sound!
 Although it looks like the ocean, it is fresh water which explains why they can survive.
-This and the Edenton Bay are popular for sailing.
+The sound and the Edenton Bay are popular for sailing and quite scenic.

-The 1886 Roanake Lighthouse is one of only fifteen screw pile lighthouses ever made.
-It began its life in the Albemarle Sound, and after falling into disrepair, was moved across the water, to Edenton Bay where it went through a restoration before being re-installed using the scew piles to secure it in the Bay.
-It has the original Fresnel lens, made in Paris dating from 1888, that was used to light up the skies at night to protect the ships and the sailors.
-This is believed to be the last surviving screw pile lighthouse, which is a miracle as it has had a turbulent history, including being damaged by the Hurricane in 2003.
+The 1886 Roanake Lighthouse is one of only fifteen “screw pile” lighthouses ever made.
+It began its life in the Albemarle Sound, and after falling into disrepair, was moved across the water.
+Now at home in Edenton Bay, it has been renovated and reinstalled, still using scew piles to secure it in the Bay.
+It has its original Fresnel lens, made in Paris in 1888, and it still lights up the skies at night to protect the ships and the sailors.
+This is believed to be the last surviving screw pile lighthouse, which is a miracle as it has had a turbulent history, including being severely damaged by hurricanes.

-Harriet Jacobs, an African American Woman, who was cruelly enslaved and bore two children to her white “Slave Master” before managing to escape.
-For seven years she was concealed between the floor boards of her Gransmother’s house, leading to permanent physical damage.
-Eventually boarding a boat and fleeing to New York, she found work with an Abolitionist as a Nanny and was able to write and self publish the story of her life, an amazing achievement for a slave and a woman of that era.
+Edenton has significant, albeit painful, historical heritage as well.
+Harriet Jacobs, an African American woman, was cruelly enslaved here and bore two children to her white “slave master” before managing to escape.
+For seven years, she was concealed between the floor boards of her Grandmother’s house, leading to permanent physical damage.
+Eventually boarding a boat and fleeing to New York, she found work with an Abolitionist as a Nanny and was able to write and self-publish the story of her life, an amazing achievement for a slave and a woman of that era.